Unions and the Ontario Nurses’ Association

 - Which schools in Ontario offer a BScN degree?

 The Ontario Nurses’ Association is the union representing 60,000 registered nurses, nurse practitioners, registered practical nurses and allied health professionals, and more than 14,000 nursing students working in Ontario hospitals, long-term care, community health, public health, clinics and industry.

-The Registered Nurses' Association of Ontario (RNAO) is the professional association representing 33,000 registered nurses in Ontario.
+The Registered Nurses' Association of Ontario (RNAO) is the professional association representing 41,500 registered nurses (RNs), nurse practitioners (NPs) and nursing students in Ontario.
 Since 1925, RNAO has lobbied for healthy public policy, promoted excellence in nursing practice, increased nurses’ contribution to shaping the health-care system, and influenced decisions that affect nurses and the public they serve.

 The College of Nurses of Ontario (CNO) is the governing body for the 150,000 registered nurses (RNs), registered practical nurses (RPNs) and nurse practitioners (NPs) in Ontario.
 The College sets requirements to enter the profession, establishes and enforces standards of nursing practice, and assures the quality of practice of the profession and the continuing competence of nurses.